PhysioNet is growing, thanks to the generosity of our contributors around the world. Your contributions are welcome..

 file describing the annotations, and include a reference

-to that file in your "README".)
+to that file in your “

-on-line) that describe or make use of the data set, in the form in which these works should be cited in any future publications
+- References to any published works (include URLs if available on-line) that describe or make use of the data set, in the form in which these works should be cited in any future publications

 - Supply a plain text file containing a list of the records by record